Washington Gov. Inslee enters the presidential race with climate change his focus

 "This crisis isn't just a chart or graph anymore," Inslee says in a video released by his campaign.
 "The impacts are being felt everywhere.
 We have an opportunity to transform our economy, run on 100 percent clean energy that will bring millions of good paying jobs to every community across America, and create a more just future for everyone."

-Inslee joins a crowded field as the latest Democrat to throw his hat into the ring for the 2020 contest, and the first governor to enter a race that already features a handful of senators and a mayor, among others, with more expected to jump in soon.
+Inslee is the latest Democrat to enter a crowded 2020 field, and the first governor to join a race that already features a handful of senators and a mayor, among others, with more expected to jump in soon.

 That Inslee would center his candidacy around climate change isn't surprising.
 He is no stranger to the climate fight — pushing a green agenda both in Washington state and in Washington, D.C., during his years in Congress.

-Inslee's tenure as governor include wins on environmentally-friendly initiatives — like a Clean Energy Fund that seeks to grow clean energy businesses and a green transportation infrastructure package that was the largest in state history.
+Inslee's tenure as governor includes wins on environmentally friendly initiatives — such as a Clean Energy Fund that seeks to grow clean energy businesses and a green transportation infrastructure package that was the largest in state history.
 But his crusade hasn't been without its failures.

 In one of the most liberal states in the country, Inslee failed to pass a statewide climate tax in 2018.
 After the loss, Inslee told NBC News he remained steadfast in his resolve: "Climate change is not going away, and neither are we."